-Allie X’s Super Sunset is out Fall 2018, listen to “Not So Bad In LA” below
+Allie X’s Super Sunset is out Fall 2018, stream “Not So Bad In LA” below

 The city of Los Angeles can be rather unforgiving, often known for chewing up and swiftly spitting out a revolving door of big-eyed hopefuls.
 It’s a story many of us have heard and one few have survived.
 That, however, could not stop Toronto-bred Allie X from leaving it all behind to turn her electropop dreams into an unforgettable reality.
 In the five years since landing in LA, the singer/songwriter has diligently explored the boundaries and truths of her existence — developing an otherworldly sound and aesthetic perfectly encapsulated in Allie X’s 2015 debut EP, Collxtion I and subsequent debut album, Collxtion II, released in June 2017.